dylan-isaac/DylanIsaac/src/content/writing/Connect-the-Dots in 1,024+ Dimensions: A Practical Metaphor for LLM Writing.md

 Think about what just happened: In explaining that feature, he effortlessly laid out the core concepts, identified common pitfalls, referenced documentation he'd used, and provided concrete examples.
 That explanation wasn't created from nothing—it was a verbal trace through his existing knowledge map.
 The dots already exist in his mind, shaped by his expertise and the resources he's consumed.
 He doesn't need time to create content; he needs five minutes to dump those dots onto a page.

 The advice I gave him was simple: Take those key points you just articulated—your perspective, the resources you mentioned, maybe that killer example—and give them to an AI.
 Let it interpolate the prose between your dots.
 You're not starting from a blank page; you're revealing the high-dimensional map that already exists in your expertise.
 The blank page isn't empty; it's an invisible field of dots you've already connected in your mind.
+What I was describing has recently gotten a name in AI circles—context engineering—but you don't need to learn it because you're already doing it.

 This essay will show you exactly how to use this technique.
 First, I'll give you the recipe.
 Then we'll explore why it works through the connect-the-dots metaphor.
 Finally, we'll tackle common problems and their fixes.